 PRES: the Conference

-On 13th and 14th of October, 2017 Adam Mickiewicz Institute, in cooperation with Muzeum Sztuki in Łódź, will organise a conference devoted to the Polish Radio Experimental Studio (PRES) to mark in relation with the 60th anniversary of its founding.
+On 13th and 14th of October 2017 Muzeum Sztuki in Łódź and Adam Mickiewicz Institute will organise a conference devoted to the Polish Radio Experimental Studio (PRES) to mark the 60th anniversary of its founding.

 PRES was founded in 1957 in Warsaw.
 Throughout its history PRES played an important role as a platform for the expression of creative freedom in the Eastern Block, over time taking on iconic status.
-It was established just a few years after its peer institutions, such as: the Studio of Electronic Music of the West German Radio (WDR) in Cologne (1951) or the Club d’Essai de la Radiodiffusion-Télévision Française (1948).
+It was established just a few years after its peer institutions, such as: the Club d’Essai de la Radiodiffusion-Télévision Française (1948) or the Studio of Electronic Music of the West German Radio (WDR) in Cologne (1951).
 PRES, just as its Western counterparts, was run by a public broadcaster and under the direction of the musicologist Józef Patkowski it became one of the most innovative projects of its time.

 The conference will discuss the activities of the Experimental Studio of the Polish Radio in the context of centrally planned socialist economy where the state controlled the technological progress.
 Relationships between arts and PRES, including Oskar Hansen’s design of the working environment of the studio and Instrument – Percussion Laboratory [Instrument perkusyjny] by Krzysztof Wodiczko, will be the centrepiece of the conference.

 Further, we will also examine international relations established by the Studio through, inter alia, commissions of music from Fulbright Foundation grantees or cooperation with artists, such as the American musician Michael Ranta and the Italian group Nuove Proposte Sonore.